apache/flink/docs/tutorials/datastream_api.md

 ## Bonus Exercise: Running on a Cluster and Writing to Kafka

-Please follow our [setup quickstart](setup_quickstart.html) for setting up a Flink distribution on your machine and refer to the [Kafka quickstart](https://kafka.apache.org/documentation.html#quickstart) for setting up a Kafka installation before we proceed.
+Please follow our [local setup tutorial](local_setup.html) for setting up a Flink distribution on your machine and refer to the [Kafka quickstart](https://kafka.apache.org/documentation.html#quickstart) for setting up a Kafka installation before we proceed.